Comparative advantage: Earlier empirical work

 Two of the first tests of comparative advantage were by MacDougall (1951, 1952).
 A prediction of a two-country Ricardian comparative advantage model is that countries will export goods where output per worker (i.e. productivity) is higher.
 That is, we expect a positive relationship between output per worker and the number of exports.
 MacDougall tested this relationship with data from the US and UK, and did indeed find a positive relationship.
 The statistical test of this positive relationship was replicated with new data by Stern (1962) and Balassa (1963).

 Dosi et al. (1988) conducted a book-length empirical examination that suggests that international trade in manufactured goods is largely driven by differences in national technological competencies.

 One critique of the textbook model of comparative advantage is that there are only two goods.
-The results of the model are robust to this assumption.
-Dornbusch et al. (1977) generalized the theory to allow for such a large number of goods as to form a smooth continuum.
-Based in part on these generalizations of the model, Davis (1995) provides a more recent view of the Ricardian approach to explain trade between countries with similar resources.
+The results of the model are robust to this assumption. generalized the theory to allow for such a large number of goods as to form a smooth continuum.
+Based in part on these generalizations of the model, provides a more recent view of the Ricardian approach to explain trade between countries with similar resources.

 More recently, Golub and Hsieh (2000) presents modern statistical analysis of the relationship between relative productivity and trade patterns, which finds reasonably strong correlations, and Nunn (2007) finds that countries that have greater enforcement of contracts specialize in goods that require relationship-specific investments.

 Taking a broader perspective, there has been work about the benefits of international trade.
-Zimring & Etkes (2014) finds that the Blockade of the Gaza Strip, which substantially restricted the availability of imports to Gaza, saw labor productivity fall by 20% in three years.
+Zimring & Etkes (2014) find that the blockade of the Gaza Strip, which substantially restricted the availability of imports to Gaza, saw labor productivity fall by 20% in three years.
 Markusen et al. (1994) reports the effects of moving away from autarky to free trade during the Meiji Restoration, with the result that national income increased by up to 65% in 15 years.

 Criticism

 Several arguments have been advanced against using comparative advantage as a justification for advocating free trade, and they have gained an audience among economists.
-James Brander and Barbara Spencer demonstrated how, in a strategic setting where a few firms compete for the world market, export subsidies and import restrictions can keep foreign firms from competing with national firms, increasing welfare in the country implementing these so-called strategic trade policies.
+James Brander and Barbara J. Spencer demonstrated how, in a strategic setting where a few firms compete for the world market, export subsidies and import restrictions can keep foreign firms from competing with national firms, increasing welfare in the country implementing these so-called strategic trade policies.

 There are some economists who dispute the claims of the benefit of comparative advantage.
 James K. Galbraith has stated that "free trade has attained the status of a god" and that " ... none of the world's most successful trading regions, including Japan, Korea, Taiwan, and now mainland China, reached their current status by adopting neoliberal trading rules."
 He argues that comparative advantage relies on the assumption of constant returns, which he states is not generally the case.
 According to Galbraith, nations trapped into specializing in agriculture are condemned to perpetual poverty, as agriculture is dependent on land, a finite non-increasing natural resource.